-macOS Catalina will be available in October 2019, and Retrospect Backup 16.5 for Mac and Retrospect Client 16.5 for Mac both fully support it.
+macOS Catalina is available, and Retrospect Backup 16.5 for Mac and Retrospect Client 16.5 for Mac both fully support it.
 However, there have been changes to be aware of.

 Retrospect allows customers to save their backup sets wherever they want, including the root of their startup volume.
 In Catalina, Apple no longer allows applications to access the root of the startup volume and automatically relocates to

 /Users/Shared/Relocated Items/Security/Retrospect/.
 Customers that used a Catalina beta might also have items in